 The monitoring and reporting of tax risks in Anatwine Ltd. is supported by Zalando Group’s Risk Policy and Risk Committee.

 Anatwine Ltd. takes reasonable steps to monitor the ongoing tax compliance and identify any areas where the processes are inadequate or outdated.

-The tax teams keep up to date with changes in legislation and jurisprudence through ongoing update of tax knowledge, whether in a form of external trainings, networking or personal development.
+The tax teams keep up to date with changes in legislation and jurisprudence through ongoing updates of tax knowledge, whether in a form of external training, networking, or personal development.

-Whenever it is needed due to complexity of tax aspects, Anatwine UK takes also advices from external advisers.
-External advice is also sought when it is considered that a business initiative may be subject to different interpretations or carry significant amount ambiguity.
+Whenever it is needed due to complexity of tax aspects, Anatwine UK also takes advice from external advisers.
+External advice is also sought when it is considered that a business initiative may be subject to different interpretations or carry a significant amount of ambiguity.

-Anatwine Ltd. encourage responsible tax behavior also in its supply chain, by requiring the suppliers to meet certain standards.
+Anatwine Ltd. encourages responsible tax behaviour also in its supply chain, by requiring the suppliers to meet certain standards.

 The Board remains ultimately responsible for identifying the tax risks that need to be addressed and for the design of appropriate measures counteracting the risk in relation to materiality of the risk.

 Anatwine Ltd. supports compliance with tax requirements in a manner which ensures payment of the appropriate amount of tax in appropriate time.